ArkEcosystemArchive/docs-legacy/docs/api/public/v2/wallets.md

 ---
-title: Public Wallets API
+title: "Public Wallets API"
 ---

 # Public Wallets API

 Wallets are addresses containing, or previously having contained ARK.
 A wallet's public key may be unknown to the network, in that case, it is referred to as a `cold wallet`.

-## List all wallets
+## List All Wallets

 A paginated API is provided to obtain all wallets, including empty ones.